Rasmustof/ITTECHSCHOOL/README.md

-# ITTECHSCHOOL
+# IT TECH KEA -  SCHOOL PROGRAMMING
-Programming for school projects
+Programming for school projects on KEA - IT Tech Networking Education